mengjwu/MRtrackingMarker/README.md

 **I. 3D Model**

 It contains three marker models, i.e., 1-, 2- and 3- circuit markers.
-These models were generated into ".stp" formate and can be input directly to COMSOL Multiphysics, which eases others simulation.
+These models were generated into ".step" formate and can be input directly to COMSOL Multiphysics, which eases others simulation.

 **II.
 COMSOL Project**